chito365/uk/_posts/1/10/2021-04-04-michael-jackson.md

-His 1982 album Thriller became the best-selling album in history, winning thirteen Grammy Awards and having thirteen songs reach #1 on the U.S. charts.
+His 1982 album Thriller became the best-selling album in history, winning thirteen Grammy Awards and having thirteen songs reach number 1 on the U.S. charts.
 He&#8217;s recognized as the Most Successful Entertainer of All-Time by the Guinness Book of World Records.